-Concurrently with this offering of the notes, we are offering, in a transaction registered under the Securities Act and by means of a separate prospectus supplement, up to shares of our common stock.
+Concurrently with this offering of the notes, we are offering, in a transaction registered under the Securities Act and by means of a separate prospectus supplement, up to 36,144,570 shares of our common stock.
 These shares are being borrowed by MLI, an affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated, one of the underwriters in this offering, under a share lending agreement.
 We will not receive any proceeds of that offering of common stock, but we will receive a nominal lending fee from MLI for the use of those shares.
 All borrowed shares (or identical shares or, in certain circumstances, the cash value thereof) must be returned to us on or about April 1, 2028, or earlier upon demand when the notes are no longer outstanding, or in certain other circumstances.
 MLI has informed us that it, or its affiliates, intend to use the short position created by the share loan and the concurrent sale of the borrowed shares in the common stock offering to facilitate transactions by which investors in the notes may hedge their investments in the notes through short sales or privately negotiated transactions.
 See "Description of Share Lending Agreement."

-We expect that approximately 15,000,000 to 20,000,000 of the up to shares will be initially offered at \$ per share and the remaining shares subsequently will be offered and sold from time to time at prevailing market prices at the time of sale or at negotiated prices in transactions including block sales, in the over-the-counter market, in negotiated transactions, or otherwise.
+21,936,020 of the up to 36,144,570 shares will be initially offered at \$4.15 per share in a fixed price offering and the remaining shares will be subsequently offered and sold from time to time at prevailing market prices at the time of sale or at negotiated prices in transactions including block sales, in the over-the-counter market, in negotiated transactions, or otherwise.
 During such time, MLI, or its affiliates, are also likely to purchase a corresponding number of shares of our common stock in secondary market transactions.